Federal Pass Walking Track in the Blue Mountains

 After about an hour of hiking on this trail from the Golden Stairs, turn right at the intersection going up the hill to the Ruined Castle, a unique rock formation located on top of a ridge between Castle Head and Mount Solitary.

-Once you’ve visited Ruined Castle, you have the option to continue your hiking adventure to Mount Solitary, or you can make your way back to the Golden Stairs.
+Once you’ve finished exploring Ruined Castle, you have the option to continue your hiking adventure to Mount Solitary, or you can make your way back to the Golden Stairs!

 Keen to do more great hikes?
 Check out our list of the best walking tracks in the Blue Mountains for some great ideas and options!